VaibhavUpreti/Cprograms/README.md

-2. Write a program to find sum of a geometric series
+2. Write a program to find sum of a geometric series(done)
-3. Write a recursive program for tower of Hanoi problem
+3. Write a recursive program for tower of Hanoi problem (done)
-4. Write a recursive program to print the first m Fibonacci number
+4. Write a recursive program to print the first m Fibonacci number (done)
-5. Write a menu driven program for matrices to do the following operation depending on whether the operation requires one or two matrices
+5. Write a menu driven program for matrices to do the following operation depending on whether the (done) operation requires one or two matrices
 IMP- conio.h file is windows specific!!!
 a.
 Addition of two matrices